-“Often times clothes didn’t dry during the night, so I’m standing waiting for the bus in sith grade, and everything I have on is wet,” Bailey recalls.
+“Often times clothes didn’t dry during the night, so I’m standing waiting for the bus in sixth grade, and everything I have on is wet,” Bailey recalls.
 “And I’m having to take extra clothing to school.”

 Raised in rural La Grange, Georgia, about 60 miles southwest of Atlanta, Bailey often returned home to a house with no electricity and sometimes with no food.
 He attended several different elementary schools in his early years, as his father and stepmother moved from place to place.
 Finding dinner was enough of a challenge, never mind schoolwork.
 Bailey acted out in class and sometimes stole food to overcome harrowing hunger.